Purbeck Mason Wasp

 Working for the Dorset branch of Butterfly Conservation I developed an online system to document sightings of butterflies submitted by members of the public.
 This ‘citizen science’ project encourages engagement in nature conservation and adds to our knowledge of these important environmental indicator species.

-Since 2014 this recording system has gathered more than 429,000 individual butterfly sightings, contributing to our understanding of these beautiful creatures and the changing world we inhabit.
+Since 2014 this recording system has gathered more than 700,000 individual adult butterfly sightings, contributing to our understanding of these beautiful creatures and the changing world we inhabit.

 Capture